EQAR/deqar-docs/docs/report_data.md

     *e.g. Digitise and scan lasts.
 Work with files in various CAD systems.
 Produce 3D models of heels and create 2D computer aided designs.
 Grade and obtain the size series.
 Prepare technical specifications for manufacturing.
 Produce 2D and 3D computer aided engineering designs and technical drawings of moulds for vulcanised and injected heels.
 Export the files of the virtual models to 3D printers, CAM or CNC systems.*

 * Field of study (<code>programme[n].field_study</code>; not required, string)
-  DEQAR is using the International Standard Classification of Education (ISCED) framework (2013) for assembling the organisation of education programmes and related qualifications by levels and fields of education.
+  DEQAR is using the International Standard Classification of Education (ISCED) framework (2013) for assembling the provider of education programmes and related qualifications by levels and fields of education.
 ESCO uses ISCED-F to organise/categorise the knowledge pillar of skills.

     A 2-digit (broad field), 3-digit (narrow field) or 4-digit (detailed field) code of the ISCED 2013 classification or a URI from the ESCO taxonomy can be used to indicate the field of study.